viva64/how-to-use-pvs-studio-free/README.md

   The utility will add comments to the files located in the specified folders and subfolders.
-The comments are added to the beginning of the files with the extensions .c, .cc, .cpp, .cp, .cxx, .c++, .cs.
+The comments are added to the beginning of the files with the extensions .c, .cc, .cpp, .cp, .cxx, .c++, .cs, .java.
 You don't have to change header files.
 If you use files with other extensions, you can customize this utility for your needs.